 You may see this during periods of turbulence or if the strength of the servo is not sufficient to actuate the control surface.
 If slipping occurs on the yaw servo, SkyView displays a slip message, as shown in the following figure.
-Reference the SkyView Classic / SE / HDX System Installation Guide for more information regarding servo slippage.
+See the SkyView System Installation Guide or the